-Thank you for your interest in the Internal Medicine Residency Program, University of Tennessee Graduate School of Medicine at the University of Tennessee Medical Center at Knoxville.
+Thank you for your interest in the Internal Medicine Residency Program at The University Graduate School of Medicine.

-For the 2016-2017 interviewing season, we will be participating in the Electronic Residency Application Service (ERAs) via the Internet.
-We have formally agreed to not accept applications outside the ERAs system.
+For the 2023-2024 interviewing season, we will be participating in the Electronic Residency Application Service (ERAS).
+We have formally agreed to not accept applications outside the ERAS system.
 Please do not mail applications to us through the postal system - we will not be able to process them.
-To apply to our program, simply go to the ERAs web site and follow the directions.
+To apply to our program, simply go to the ERAS web site and follow the directions.
 The Educational Commission for Foreign Medical Graduates (ECFMG) has agreed to be the contact agency for all international medical graduates.
-They will assist you with any questions you may have regarding ERAs.
-If you are a foreign medical graduate, you will be required to go through them.
+They will assist you with any questions you may have regarding ERAS.
+If you are a foreign medical graduate, you will be required to go through this program.

 We also participate in the National Resident Matching Program (NRMP) so we have agreed to only accept applicants who are participating in the NRMP.
 We do not offer positions outside the NRMP.
 We have 12 positions available for PGY-1 residents.
-We currently do not have any vacancies for 2nd & 3rd year residents.
-Currently, we have 7 out of 36 IMGs in our program.
+At this time our program does not have any vacancies for 2nd & 3rd year residents.

-We review all applications sent to us through ERAs.
-In the 2015-2016 application season, we received 1,833 applications for our 12 positions and filled through ERAS.
+We review all applications sent to us through ERAS.
+In the 2022-2023 application season, we received almost 2,000 applications for our 12 positions & filled through ERAS.
 Our requirements are:

 Please note that we do not deviate from these rules - we really do mean no more than 5 years following graduation from medical school, one full year of prior U.S. training and all tests must be passed on the first attempt.

-To find out more, you may access us via the Internet at UT Graduate School of Medicine, Department of Medicine.
+To find out more, please visit UT Graduate School of Medicine, Department of Medicine.

 Again, thank you for your inquiry.
-We feel we have an excellent program to offer you!
-Deadline for receipt of applications will be December 1, 2016.
+We feel we have an excellent program to offer you.
+Deadline for receipt of applications will be December 1, 2023.

 University of Tennessee Graduate School of Medicine